Skip to Content

 Ads and cookie tracking levels are separate, and regardless of the level, you can choose one of the below levels:

-• No blocking: No blocking at all
+• No blocking: No blocking at all.

-• Blocking trackers: Block only the third-party trackers
+• Blocking trackers: Blocks third-party trackers.

-• Blocking trackers and ads: Block trackers and ads completely
+• Blocking trackers and ads: Block trackers and ads completely.

 The selection of each level will affect the user experience and website usage.